A Montessori preschool experience,

 Our license also allows for children who are not yet using the toilet and still require diapers or pull-ups, and we help with transitioning to bathroom independence when they are ready.

 • Teachers and assistants have current EMSA-approved and OSHA-compliant CPR-AED and First Aid certifications for adults, children, and infants (pediatric).
 These require the full 8-hour accreditation every two years.
-(EMSA-approved certificates cannot be re-certified at the lesser 4-hour time.)

 • Teachers, assistants, and all household members have received Fingerprint Clearance through the Department of Justice.

-• As required by Employee and Volunteer Immunization Code 1597.622, teachers and assistants have documentation of immunization against pertussis, measles, and influenza.
+• As required by Employee and Volunteer Immunization Code 1597.622, teachers and assistants have documentation of immunization against pertussis, measles, and influenza..

 MONTESSORI METHOD OF EDUCATION